Revealing West Virginia’s Hydrant Maintenance Policies: Screenshots, Inspections, and More

 The maintenance practice and inspection records represent core aspects of a sweeping, statewide investigation by the West Virginia Public Service Commission.

 The PSC ordered water utilities across the state to produce policies and inspection records.
-That order came June 30, amid weeks of investigation by WSAZ, and less than 24 hours after the station reported on a senator’s call for testimony.
+That order came June 30, amid weeks of investigation by WSAZ, and less than 24 hours following the station reported on a senator’s call for testimony.

 The WSAZ investigation — False Security — stemmed from two fires with the same story.
-Firefighters didn’t have enough water May 5 to fight a house fire in Charleston, 15 months after crews encountered the same issue in failed efforts to save a Pizza Hut in Danville.
+Firefighters didn’t have enough water May 5 to fight a house fire in Charleston, 15 months following crews encountered the same issue in failed efforts to save a Pizza Hut in Danville.

 Hydrants at both locations are owned by West Virginia American Water, a company responsible for more than 10,000 hydrants statewide.